guettli/deadends-of-it/README.md

 I thought to myself "I don't get why a microkernel should be better than a modular kernel like linux".

 Now, in the year 2019 I think there are no real arguments pro microkernel.
 Nice theory, but performance is much more important.
-And practical real world applications of several operating systems today.
+Practical real world applications use several operating systems today.
 Fault toleranz gets handled at a differen level today.

+But there are micro kernel based operating systems like: https://genode.org/